-The California energy crisis was well publicized.
-There is still uncertainty about the state's ability to avoid future rolling electric blackouts, although we did not experience any major electric blackouts during 2008 or 2007.
+The California energy crisis in prior years was well publicized.
+There is still uncertainty about the state's ability to avoid future rolling electric blackouts, although we did not experience any major electric blackouts during 2009 or 2008.
 We continue to use power efficiently to minimize the power expenses passed on to our customers, and maintain backup power systems to continue water service to our customers if the power companies' supplies are interrupted.
 Many of our well sites are equipped with emergency electric generators designed to produce electricity to keep the wells operating during power outages.
 Storage tanks also provide customers with water during blackout periods.